SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

          advanced users.

 ``"group"``
-     identifier, may contain ":" which may be interpreted as path separator.
+     identifier, may contain ":" which may be interpreted as path separator between path components.
      The ECS may group the modules according to this property.
-     The lowercase version of a group must not match any lowercase version of a module name on the same SEC node.
+     The lowercase version of a path component must not match the lowercase version of any module name on the same SEC node.

      :related issue: `SECoP Issue 8: Groups and Hierarchy`_